microservices-api/kubernetes-microprofile-lab/lab-instructions/ibm-cloud-private/README.md

 ## Deploy the fabric artifacts

 1. The Microservice Builder (MSB) helm chart is part of the pre-loaded set of charts available in the Catalog, loaded from the [public repository](https://github.com/ibm/charts).
-So instead of performing steps 2-5 in the [helm MSB setup](https://www.ibm.com/support/knowledgecenter/SS5PWC/setup.html#running-kubernetes-in-your-development-environment) you can simply go into the Catalog and deploy the `Microservice Builder Fabric` helm chart, by clicking on it and taking all the defaults - you just need to select a release name and the `default` namespace.
+So instead of performing steps 2-5 in the [helm MSB setup](https://www.ibm.com/support/knowledgecenter/SS5PWC/setup.html#running-kubernetes-in-your-development-environment) you can simply go into `Catalog -> Helm Charts` and deploy the `Microservice Builder Fabric` helm chart, by clicking on it and taking all the defaults - you just need to select a release name and the `default` namespace.
 ![MSB Fabric](images/catalog_msb.png)
 1. You can check on the status of the fabric deployment by clicking on `Workloads -> Deployments` and then clicking on the deployment that matches the release name you chose in the previous step.
 Proceed with the lab once the deployment is available.